platofff/prometheus-mining/README.md

 After login to Grafana you should import json dashboards from `dashboards` dir.

 #### TODO
-- add Telegram alerts via Grafana
+- add XMPP/Telegram alerts via Prometheus Alertmanager

 #### If you want to buy me a coffee
 BTC: `bc1qtv30ctkad9h2gnupx9pa59cgvpatswx5z90phc`